 Here’s the scoop

-So, if you want to gain driving distance you should not look for a new driver as a solution, but to physical training.
+If you want to gain driving distance, you should not look for a new driver as a solution, but physical training.

 DISTANCE AND THE VERTICAL JUMP CONNECTION

-The Titleist Performance Institute found an interesting correlation after analysing a lot of PGA pros: driving distance is correlated with vertical jumping capacity.
+The Titleist Performance Institute found an exciting correlation after analyzing many PGA pros: driving distance is correlated with vertical jumping capacity.

 Those who jump the highest normally hit it the farthest.